aconcan/property-register/README.md

 # property-register
-pulling data from ireland's property register to track sales of residential dwellings
+Pulling data from ireland's property register to track sales of residential dwellings.
+Checking against database for new sales, then sending any updates via text.